lunasec-io/lunasec/docs/blog/2022-07-20-vex-silence-false-positives.md

 #### Software Suppliers: Inform Customers

-Software Suppliers can publish VEX documents with their SBOMs to communicate the results of their security assessment of their product programmatically.
-Consumers can cross reference this document with their own assessment to remove false positives and confirm presence of specific vulnerabilities.
+Software Suppliers can publish VEX documents with their SBOMs to communicate the results of security assessments of their products programmatically.
+Consumers can cross reference this document with their own assessment to remove false positives and confirm the presence of specific vulnerabilities.

 #### Security Engineers/End Users: Reduce Alert Fatigue

 If Security Engineers and End Users have access to VEX documents, they can use them to make more informed decisions about which software to patch.
-This will reduce Alert Fatigue from false positives and lead to more effective utilization of time.
+This will reduce Alert Fatigue[^5] from false positives and lead to more effective utilization of time.

 #### Security Researchers/Products: Publish Assessments